 EDI and Data Analytics

-In order to optimize your business processes, make faster decisions, and react swiftly to changing market and customer demands.
+To optimize your business processes, make faster decisions, and react swiftly to changing market and customer demands.
 To stay at the top of your industry and maintain your competitive edge, you need to have access to data analytics solutions, a kind of business intelligence into the B2B deal flow.
-You need rapid and simple access to a variety of information kinds, including analytics, in order to make well-informed and useful business decisions which can be achieved by combining EDI and data analytics
+You need rapid and simple access to a variety of information kinds, including analytics, to make well-informed and useful business decisions.
+All this is achieved by combining EDI and data analytics.

 Greater Adoption Across Industries